Posted on

 Instead, it was decided to paint the aluminium barrels in every putty extruder with a low friction coating for increased extrusion rate.
 The coating used in the repair also needed to be abrasion resistant to protect the aluminium from further wear.

 Ceramic Brushable Blue was the obvious solution.
-It is ceramic-filled and reinforced with silicone carbide for ultimate hardness.
+It is ceramic-filled and reinforced with silicon carbide for ultimate hardness.
 It is used on both new and old machines and parts in highly abrasive environments.

 Coating new surfaces with Ceramic Brushable Blue provides a toughened, reinforced layer of protection from wear, extending the lifespan of parts.